 Data lakes work on the concept of load first and use later, which means the data stored in the repository doesn’t necessarily have to be used immediately for a specific purpose.
 It can be dumped as-is and used all together (or in parts) at a later stage as business needs arise.
 This flexibility, combined with the vast variety and amount of data stored, makes data lakes ideal for data experimentation as well as machine learning and advanced analytics applications within an enterprise.

-Data lakes use a flat architecture and can have many layers depending on technical and business requirements.
+Data lakes use a flat architecture, and can have many layers depending on technical and business requirements.
 No two data lakes are built exactly alike.
-However, there are some key zones through which the general data flows – Ingestion zone, landing zone, processing zone, refined data zone, and consumption zone.
+However, there are some key zones through which the general data flows: the ingestion zone, landing zone, processing zone, refined data zone and consumption zone.

 1. Data ingestion

 Currently, all major cloud storage providers offer solutions for low-latency data ingestion.
-This includes Amazon S3, Amazon Glue, Amazon Kinesis, Amazon Athena, Google Dataflow, Google BigQuery, Azure Data Factory, Azure Databricks, and Azure Functions.
+They include Amazon S3, Amazon Glue, Amazon Kinesis, Amazon Athena, Google Dataflow, Google BigQuery, Azure Data Factory, Azure Databricks and Azure Functions.

 2. Data landing